CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

     https://dog.ceo/api/breed/{BREED_NAME}/images/random

-    1. Write the URL of the endpoint to a picture of a `greyhound` dog
+    1. Write the URL of the endpoint to get a picture of a `greyhound` dog
-    2. Write the URL of the endpoint to a picture of a `pug` dog
+    2. Write the URL of the endpoint to get a picture of a `pug` dog
-    3. Write the URL of the endpoint to a picture of a `shiba` dog
+    3. Write the URL of the endpoint to get a picture of a `shiba` dog

     You can test this is working by putting it in your browser